-Certificate suspension is permitted only for Certificates used for "Signing" (Code Signing, e-signature, e-seal, S/MIME).
+Certificate suspension is not permitted for Certificates used for SSL/TLS or Code Signing.
 When HARICA receives a revocation request per sections 4.9.3.2 or 4.9.3.3, and depending on the findings during investigation, the suspension of Certificates is an option at HARICA's sole discretion.